FRAGRANT SUMAC

 Upright shrubs 2–9 feet tall, averaging 4 feet tall and wide, have rounded to irregular branching and compound leaves with 3 leaflets.
 Note the tiny, creamy flowers appear before the leaves in the spring and produce reddish drupes, then the foliage turns hues of red in the fall.
-The combination of early nectar for bees, dense foliage for bird shelter, berries for summer food, and tidy, low-growing cultivars make this shrub popular in pollinator gardens and xerscapes.
+The combination of early nectar for bees, dense foliage for bird shelter, berries for summer food, and tidy, low-growing cultivars make this shrub popular in pollinator gardens and xeriscapes.
 Root suckers can form clonal colonies.

 FLOWERS: March–April.
 Dense, spike-like clusters have small, pale-yellow flowers before leaves emerge.
-Male and female flowers separate: male flowers 1 inch long (25 mm) catkins; female flowers have 5 petals 1/8 inch long (3 mm).
+Male and female flowers are separate: male flowers 1 inch long (25 mm) catkins; female flowers have 5 petals 1/8 inch long (3 mm).
 Fruit a cluster of small, red to orange drupes 1/4 inch diameter (6 mm), sticky, hairy, citrus flavored.

-LEAVES: Alternate, stalked; blades palmately compound with 3 leaflets, each 3/8–2 inches long (1–5 cm), 3-lobed, edges lobed to round-toothed, ill-smelling.
+LEAVES: Alternate, stalked.
+Blades palmately compound with 3 leaflets, each 3/8–2 inches long (1–5 cm), 3-lobed, edges lobed to round-toothed, ill-smelling.

-ELEVATION: 3,800-9,600 feet (1180-2944 m).
+ELEVATION: 3,800-9,600 feet.

 RANGE: Nearly nationwide; Canada to Mexico.